DavidSchirduan/DavidSchirduan.github.io/overpowered-app.md

   A mobile-friendly dice app for Overpowered.
 ---

-A dice app for the [Overpowered Solo Roleplaying Game](/overpowered).
+A dice app for the [Overpowered Strategy Game](/overpowered).
 Bookmark this page to save your session.

 <div class="row" style="justify-content: center;">
 <div id="overCard" class="col-xl col-12 crt">